-See the Refunds policy for refund information.
+See the Refund Policy and Procedure for refund information.

 Military students may have special circumstances that may inhibit their ability to academically participate on a regular schedule.
 Such students should contact their instructor, through Northcentral University's messaging system, to establish a schedule for submitting their coursework.